PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-3-2"></a> 3.2 Layers for `raspberrypi3-mbl`

-Once an MBL workspace has been created and the environment initialised, the `bblayers*.conf` configured meta-layers can be listed using `bitbake-layers show-layers`.
+Once an MBL workspace has been created and the environment initialized, the `bblayers*.conf` configured meta-layers can be listed using `bitbake-layers show-layers`.
 [Table 3.2.1](#Table-3-2-1) shows the command output for `MACHINE=raspberrypi3-mbl`:

 <a name="Table-3-2-1"></a>